shivendra2015iiit/UrBuddy1/README.md

 .JUST SEND A SIMPLE MAIL AT shivendra15@iiitkottayam.ac.in and shivam9935@gmail.com FOR ANY REQUEST, MOST PROBABLY YOU WILL GET A POSITIVE RESPONSE XD.

 <<>>
-This is an android app developed by me for the use of IIIT kottayam's Students and Related people.
+This is an android app developed for the use of IIIT kottayam's Students and Related people.
 Mess hostel and acandmic things + extra functionality ,to apply for leave application online(Still needed to be added) and get instant notifiacations about events

 1) Appsuport database in firebase contains